mlongo03/Inception/README.md

 ## Setup Instructions
 1. Clone the repository.
-2. Create a `.env` file with your credentials.
-3. Run `docker-compose up` to build and start the containers.
+2. go inside the repository.
+3. Run make on terminal.
+make will initially create a dummy .env file with random credentials for containers, you have to edit with your credentials, then it will creates folders needed from the containers on the host machine in order to create volumes and finally it will run docker-compose up to actually create and start containers
 ## Additional Notes
 - To find the IP address of the FTP server, run `make ipaddress` in the terminal.
 - Ensure proper network configurations for inter-container communication.